hariharen9/ffmpeg-this/README.md

 > Your Video editor within CLI 🚀

-A powerful and user-friendly batch script for converting, manipulating, and inspecting media files using the power of FFmpeg.
-This script provides a simple command-line menu to perform common audio and video tasks without needing to memorize complex FFmpeg commands.
+A powerful and user-friendly Python CLI tool for converting, manipulating, and inspecting media files using the power of FFmpeg.
+This tool provides a simple command-line menu to perform common audio and video tasks without needing to memorize complex FFmpeg commands.

 <p align="center">